-The December freeze is upon us and winter in Ireland can be harsh and uncompromising, so we have put together a list of 5 easy winter safety tips to help you prepare your car for the frosty season!
+The March has hit and snow in Ireland can be harsh and uncompromising, so we have put together a list of 5 easy winter safety tips to help you prepare your car for the frosty season!

 1) Create a car emergency kit

-The long cold nights in winter make a winter car emergency kit one of the best life hacks you can have for the season.
+The snow sun makes a car emergency kit one of the best life hacks you can have for the season.
 Keeping a car safety kit in your car can benefit you in many ways, from getting rid of the pesky morning ice up to even keeping you warm for a few hours while waiting for help.

-We don't have to go back far to remember when the winter was so bad, cars were being abandoned on the hard shoulders all over the country and motorists were simply stuck.
+We don't have to go back far to remember when the snow was so bad, cars were being abandoned on the hard shoulders all over the country and motorists were simply stuck.